 - Seaside Inn, Marina District

-Consider private B&B accommodations.
-You can easily rent a bed, a room, and sometimes a whole house or apartment, from a private owner.
-This type of accommodation is usually much cheaper than a hotel room, it allows you to meet a friendly local, and it places you in a residential neighborhood where you live like a local.
-One of the best companies to use for this type of booking is Airbnb.com, though many also turn to websites www.homeaway.com, www.flipkey.com, or www.bedandbreakfast.com.
-Be sure to get all details in writing and an exact price for the stay, including applicable taxes and fees, before booking.
+Consider private accommodations.
+Thanks to companies like Airbnb, there are more and more varied options on where to stay than ever before.
+Now you can easily rent a bed, a room, or a whole house or apartment from a private owner.
+This type of accommodation is usually much cheaper than a hotel room, it allows you to meet a friendly local, and it places you in a residential neighborhood.
+One of the best companies to use for this type of booking is Airbnb.com, though many also turn to homeaway.com, flipkey.com, or bedandbreakfast.com.
+Be sure to read recent reviews; before booking, get all details in writing, including number (and type) of beds and an exact price for the stay, including applicable taxes and fees.
+And if you have pet allergies, be sure to ask if the room or house you’ll be staying in has had canine or feline visitors.

 Try a Home Exchange.
 There are three types of home exchanges: simultaneous (you stay in someone’s house while they stay in yours), non-simultaneous (you stay at someone’s home, no one stays in yours), and a hospitality exchange (you stay in someone’s home while they are there).
-Sound like a weird, new trend?
-Homelink (www.homelink.org), one of the premier home-exchange companies, has been in business for over 60 years.
-You pay a small fee to join (though you can take a look for free), and then connect with homeowners around the world.
+Sound like a weird new trend?
+Homelink (homelink.org), one of the premier home-exchange companies, has been in business for over 60 years.
+You can take a look for free, but once you’re ready to join there is a membership fee of $50 to $152, depending on length of membership and whether you want to travel internationally.
+You’ll be instantly connected with homeowners around the world.

-I have never done a home exchange, but friends have, and swear by it.
+I have never done a home exchange, but friends have, and they swear by it.
 They say that by the time the exchange happens, they have emailed and spoken on the phone with their exchange partners so often, they feel like old friends.
-Two more companies specializing in exchanges are HomeExchange (www.homeexchange.com), and Intervac (www.intervac.com).
-Most experts warn against using Craigslist for swaps, because it’s had problems with scammers.
-Those clubs that charge a fee—and all those listed above do—are able to weed out the ne’er do wells.
+Two more companies specializing in exchanges are HomeExchange (homeexchange.com), and Intervac (intervac.com).
+Most experts warn against using Craigslist for swaps due to problems with scammers.
+The clubs that charge a fee—and all those listed above do—are able to weed out the ne’er-do-wells with their screening processes.

 Finding Hotel Discounts Online

 - Extreme discounts on sites where you bid for lodgings without knowing which hotel you’ll get.
-You’ll find these on such sites as Priceline.com and Hotwire.com, and they can be real money-savers, particularly if you’re booking within a week of travel (that’s when the hotels get nervous and resort to deep discounts to get beds filled).
+You’ll find these on such sites as Priceline.com and Hotwire.com, and they can be money-savers, particularly if you’re booking within a week of travel (that’s when the hotels resort to deep discounts to get beds filled).
 As these companies use only major chains, you can rest assured that you won’t be put up in a dump.
-For more reassurance, visit the website www.BetterBidding.com.
-On it, actual travelers spill the beans about what they bid on Priceline.com and which hotels they got.
-I think you’ll be pleasantly surprised by the quality of many of the hotels that are offering these “secret” discounts to the opaque bidding websites.
+Before you bid, visit BiddingTraveler.com, where actual travelers spill the beans about what they bid on Priceline.com and other sites and which hotels they got.
+You’ll be surprised by the quality of many of the hotels that are offering these “secret” discounts.

 Name Brand Hotels